 But how did it all work before 500 B.C?
 There were many blossoming civilizations during that time and the following are common to all of them:

 - Commodities — gold, silver, grain, shells — were used as base money.

 However, governments and sovereigns were not involved in the definition of what the base money had to be — the people decided it.
 Neither did they define how credit money had to work — the people also decided it.
 There was no government involvement.
 But there was a court system for enforcing contracts.
 And there was a government system for enforcing the court’s decisions.

 The first known credit money is from Mesopotamia, from about 5’000 years ago.
 It was created decentrally, in peer to peer transactions.
 Mesopotamia used grain as their base money — the unit of account was a barrel of grain.
 On top of this was the decentralized peer to peer credit money, in this case, clay plates with the stamps of the borrowers.

-Obviously, the barrels of grain were not easy to use in daily transactions.
-This facilitated the usage of clay plates based credit money even more.
+The barrels of grain were not easy to use in daily transactions.
+This facilitated the usage of clay plates based on credit money even more.

 Classification of the monetary systems